-As part of such measures, for the year ended March 31, 2018, the Group has decided the discontinuation of operations of a manufacturing subsidiary in China, and the business transfer of the CMM business (\) from Nikon Metrology NV, a subsidiary located in Belgium (hereinafter referred to as "NMNV").
+For the year ended March 31, 2019, the Group has decided to withdraw from products with low profitability in the Industrial Metrology Business and has completed the liquidation of NIKON DO BRASIL LTDA.
 As a result, the following costs related to restructuring were recorded in "Other expenses."